 In this example, the Printer

-class is specialized for the char*
+class is specialized for the type char*

-type, allowing a specific implementation for strings.
+, allowing for a specific implementation for strings.

 Template Type Deduction

-Template type deduction is the process by which the C++ compiler automatically determines the type of the template parameters based on the arguments we pass.
+Template type deduction is the process by which the C++ compiler automatically determines the type of template parameters based on the arguments we pass.

 template <typename T>